 - 1. According to Raymond.
-W.Murray, 'social stratification is a horizontal division of society into 'higher' and 'lower' social units.' - 2.
+W. Murray, 'social stratification is a horizontal division of society into 'higher' and 'lower' social units.' - 2.
 In the words of P. Gisbert, "social stratification is the division of society into permanent groups or categories linked with each other by the relationship of superiority and subordination." - 3.
 According to W.J.
-Goode, "stratification is a system through which resources and rewards are distributed and handed down from generation to generation."
+Goode, "stratification is a system through which resources and rewards are distributed and handed down from generation to generation." - 4.
+According to Sutherland and Maxwell, "Stratification is the process of interaction or differentiation which places some people higher than others." - 5.
+According to P.A.
+Sorokin, "Social stratification means the differentiation of a given population into hierarchically superposed classes.
+It is manifested in the existence of upper and lower social layer....." - 6.
+Superiority-equality or inferiority, according to some commonly accepted basis of valuation." - 7.
+In the words of G.A.
+Lundberg, "A stratified society is one marked by inequality, by differences among people that are evaluated by them as being lower and higher." - 8.
+According to K. B. Mayer, Social stratification is a system of differentiation which includes a hierarchy of social positions whose occupants are treated as superior, equal or inferior relative to one another in socially important respects." - 9.
+According to MacIver and Page, "Social stratification implies three features; (1) a hierarchy of status groups; (2) the recognition of the superior-inferior stratification; and (3) some degree of permanence of the structure."

-4. According to Sutherland and Maxwell, "Stratification is the process of interaction or differentiation which places some people higher than others."
-5. According to P.A.Sorokin, "Social stratification means the differentiation of a given population into hierarchically superposed classes.
-It is manifested in the existence of upper and lower social layer" 6.
-Williams opined, "Social stratification is the ranking of individuals on a scale of superiority-equality or inferiority, according to some commonly accepted basis of valuation."
-7. In the words of G.A.
-Lundberg, "A stratified society is one marked by inequality, by differences among people that are evaluated by them as being lower and higher."
-8. According to K. B. Mayer, Social stratification is a system of differentiation which includes a hierarchy of social positions whose occupants are treated as superior, equal or inferior relative to one another in socially important respects."
-8. According to MacIver and Page, "Social stratification implies three features; (1) a hierarchy of status groups; (2)the recognition of the superior-inferior stratification; and (3)some degree of permanence of the structure."
-3.3.3.
-Features of social stratification
+13.3.3 Features of social stratification